Although the ability to communicate in Spanish on the computer has been possible since the widespread use of computers, the Internet

 Story Place Digital Library for Kids in Spanish is one of the best resources for young Spanish speakers and learners that I’ve seen.
 It has a Digital Library of stories in Spanish that can be read to the computer user in a friendly, easy-to-understand tone under the Cuentos Divertidos link.
 The site also features printable activities to practice and a list of other good books to read.
 This is a site that kids can enjoy while online and extend their learning into their school or public library later as they look for more to read in Spanish.

 The potential for what children can learn in and about Spanish on the computer is infinite.
 However, their new knowledge does not need to be limited to the language itself, but can combine language learning with other subjects.
-For example, kids are naturally interested in Science.
-It does not take much motivation to get them to study this subject, so combining Science topics with language learning topics can greatly improve Spanish vocabulary, and expand children's view of the language.
+If you have to prod your students to open their Science books, you need to integrate some online resources to whet their enthusiasm.
+Combining Science topics with language learning topics can greatly improve Spanish vocabulary and expand children’s view of the language.
 See the resources section for a few examples.

-Although most of the characters in the English and Spanish alphabet are the same, Spanish has a few additional letters, as well as accents which can effect the accurateness of what a child types into the computer.
+Although most of the characters in the English and Spanish alphabet are the same, Spanish has a few additional letters as well as accents which can effect the accuracy of what a child types into the computer.
 For example, if they type in pena instead of peña, the meaning changes completely.
 Informational searches will be inaccurate, and they will lose time on their task, or learn incorrect information.
 Peña is a common Spanish last name, while pena means embarrassment or sin.
 The ñ character is not on the standard keyboard in the United States.
 Children can use this character, as well as the upside down question mark and reverse exclamation point as well as accented vowels in Word by going to the Insert Menu, and going down to Symbol.
 Then you will find a plethora of accented vowels, and punctuation marks that can be used to type in Spanish correctly.
+Demonstrate this to your class right from the start.

 Using the computer can be a fun way to practice learning Spanish.
 Today’s world is one full of technology, and the more practice children get communicating effectively and learning the functions and benefits of computer use, the better.
 Using the computer to practice Spanish can open doors to children outside of just class activities like reading and writing, but also communicating directly with others.